SunkenPotato1/ValleyPeaksAutosplitter/README.md

 ## Features
  - Automatic load time removal
- - Splitting for Any% and All tickets
+ - Configurable splits for Any% and All tickets
-   - Both have 4 splits in total

 ## Setup